broadinstitute/gatk/scripts/variantstore/docs/aou/vds/Removing Samples from a VDS.md

 Hail normally does not keep a GT statistic.
-The custom Hail GVS import code calculates [GT from LGT](https://github.com/hail-is/hail/blob/bb2400f5e3ff97c4932115cca833bbb150e4b40e/hail/python/hail/methods/impex.py#L3367) and stores GT in the VDS per the Variants' team's request.
+The custom Hail GVS import code calculates [GT from LGT](https://github.com/hail-is/hail/blob/bb2400f5e3ff97c4932115cca833bbb150e4b40e/hail/python/hail/methods/impex.py#L3367) and stores GT in the VDS per the Variants team's request.
 When samples are removed from the VDS Hail will automatically update LGT statistics, but the GT statistic retains its old value stored at import time.
 In order to keep GT accurate after removing samples we need to recalculate GT from LGT and store it ourselves: